What Is Après-Ski? A Guide to Where and How to Experience It Around the World

 South America

-• Pisco sour: a Chilean (or Peruvian, depending on who you ask) cocktail made from pisco (a type of brandy) blended with fresh lime juice, sugar, egg white, bitters, and ice
+Pisco sour: a Chilean (or Peruvian, depending on who you ask) cocktail made from pisco (a spirit made from fermented grape juice) blended with fresh lime juice, sugar, egg white, bitters, and ice

-Sometimes the après scene is in your own cabin.
+Sometimes the hottest après-ski scene is in your own cabin, like this one in the Dolomites.

 Après-ski at home

-If post-ski socializing at lively bars or restaurants may not be your scene, it’s still possible to create your own après-ski fun at home or in your Airbnb.
+If socializing at lively bars or restaurants isn’t your scene, it’s still possible to create your own après-ski fun at home or in your Airbnb.
 When your feet are aching and your cheeks are tingling after a long day outside, cap off your day with warm winter cocktails and alpine-themed dishes, plus some après-ski accessories to keep you on theme.
+Some of our favorites are:

-This article was originally published in 2020; It was updated on October 24, 2023, with current information.
+This article was originally published in 2020; It was updated on October 11, 2024, with current information.
+Sarah Buder, Lyndsey Matthews, and Jessie Beck co-authored this story.

 From Our Partners